Nobody can push a file onto your machine.

 Group related files under a single shared permission set so you manage access once, not file by file.

-Public LAN shares
+Public shares

 Saved devices